 From PRODUCT to EXPERIENCE

 Our traditional marketing instructed us to look for product "features" and "benefits" and promote this to your target group/audience.
-But in today's scenario where a product lifecycle lasts merely for days, it looses its relevance.
+But in today's scenario where a product lifecycle lasts merely for days, it loses its relevance.
 For example, a mobile phone.
-A decade ago a consumer used to keep a mobile phone for an average tenure of 2-3 years but if you look at current trend it lasts only till a new model comes up.
+A decade ago a consumer used to keep a mobile phone for an average tenure of 2-3 years but if you look at the current trend it lasts only till a new model comes up.

 Marketers need to overcome the marketing myopia when it comes to their products/services.
 A company can only survive if it is thinking about consumer experience and not merely promoting the benefits.
 Do you know where and when are your customers available?
 Do you know what category are they looking for?
 Do you know what influences their purchase?
 Do you know what happens after they buy your product or service?
-These are few questions which will give you answers for enabling customers experiences.
+These are few questions that will give you answers for enabling customer experiences.

 One of my favorite branding experiences was planned and executed by Coca-Cola in 2013 with their Happiness without borders campaign.
 In this campaign, people from India and Pakistan could interact with each other via a 3D vending machine.